le717/python-package-phelpsface/README.md

 ## `setup.py`

 Now we come to the core of this documentation: `./setup.py`.
 We will use this script to build a wheel.
 This file is where all the metadata is defined, be it required or recommended.
-We will only cover the most basic information needed to build a wheel.
+We will only cover the most basic steps needed to build a wheel.
 If you want to get into advanced usage, refer to the [official documentation](#additional-resources).

 Let us open the file and see what it contains.